-Tennessee's Voluntary Pre-K enrolled 18,116 children, including nearly 22 percent of 4-year-olds and less than one percent of 3-year-olds statewide.
+Hawaii's Pre-Kindergarten program enrolls just two percent of the state's 4-year-olds, adding only 10 students over the year.
 Nationwide, state-funded preschool program enrollment reached an all-time high, serving nearly 1.5 million children, 32 percent of 4-year-olds and five percent of 3-year-olds.
 State funding for preschool rose eight percent to about \$7.4 billion, a \$550 million increase.
 State funding per child increased to \$4,967, exceeding pre-recession levels for the first time.
 Five states met all 10 current quality standards benchmarks.
 Nine states had programs that met fewer than half; and seven states do not fund preschool at all.

 "Early childhood education is a great investment," said NIEER Director W. Steven Barnett, Ph.D.
-"We see Tennessee maintaining quality standards but more work is needed to provide adequate funding and expand access to the high-quality pre-K that can children get the best possible start in life."
+"We see Hawaii meeting 8 quality standard benchmarks but more work is needed to provide wider access to a high-quality program that can helps children get the best possible start in life."

-In Tennessee:
+In Hawaii: